hmteditors/paragraphoi/README.md

 # `paragraphoi`

-Analysis of paragraphoi and organizing punctuation in Homeric Mss folio.
+Analysis of *paragraphoi* and organizing punctuation in Homeric Mss.

 ## Files in the `chunked-data` directory